Two Luton gang members jailed after stabbing rival in street attack

 Prosecutor Daniel Siong said that on the day of the attack, the victim and his friend were sitting in their car after ordering food at a nearby cafe.

-CCTV footage was shown in court of Newton and Jones surrounding the victim's car with their accomplices, before launching a frenzied assault.
+CCTV footage was shown in court of Newton and Jones surrounding the victim's car with three unidentified accomplices, before launching a frenzied assault.

 After the group fled, the victim managed to leave the car and staggered into the cafe asking them to call 999.